minjeongcha/Segmentation-Based-Blood-Blurring/README.md

 ## Reproducibility

 All data files and scripts mentioned above are included in this repository for full reproducibility.
 If you're looking for a specific file, just ask — we’ll gladly direct you.
+* Each analysis code file is attached in its own folder.

 ---